MoonisMohammad/open-tennis-backend/README.md

 - Models for handling data and business logic
 - Controllers for user interface and application logic
-- Views for handling graphical user interface objects and presentation
+- Views for handling API's for graphical user interface objects and presentation

 ## Contact